Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Predictions

 using Eq.~(\ref{eq_relarge}) without further approximation, for any contact angle.
 As for $P_\gamma$ the driving power vanishes at equilibrium.
 Note that the Bond number is recognized as $\mathrm{Bo} = P_g/P_\gamma$ in the limit $r\ll r_e$.

 Turning now to the rate of energy dissipation, there are two known mechanisms.
 The first is viscous flow throughout the bulk of the droplet with characteristic strain rate of $\dot r/h$.
-For pancake-shaped droplets, and for spherical cap-shaped droplets with small contact angle, the height is $h \propto V/r^2$ and the viscous dissipation happens throughout the whole volume.
-Therefore, the dissipated power is
+For pancake-shaped droplets of arbitrary contact angle, and for spherical cap-shaped droplets with small contact angle $(\theta_e\ll 1$~radian), the height is $h \propto V/r^2$ and the viscous dissipation happens throughout the whole volume.
+Therefore, the dissipated power is estimated from viscosity times characteristic strain rate squared times volume as

 The numerical proportionality factor depends on details of droplet shape and fluid flow, and has a logarithmic dependence on droplet volume compared to a length scale that arises from cutting off the flow singularity at the contact line.